Shelex/cypress-allure-plugin/README.md

     ```

     -   if you have webpack or other preprocessors

-        -   Please take into account that some plugins/preprocessors may register event listeners in Cypress (especially `after:spec` to have access to results) which will block work other plugins.
-To make allure-plugin work with such plugins/preprocessors please use env variable `allureReuseAfterSpec: true`
+        -   Please take into account that some plugins/preprocessors may register event listeners in Cypress (especially `after:spec` to have access to results) which will block other plugins - [cypress#22428](https://github.com/cypress-io/cypress/issues/22428).
+To make allure-plugin work with such plugins/preprocessors please use env variable `allureReuseAfterSpec: true`, it will listen to cypress process directly, avoiding registering a listener (but if none of listeners is registered - process will not receive an event).

-        -   (Before Cypress 10) please set allure writer before returning "config":

-        ```js
-        const allureWriter = require('@shelex/cypress-allure-plugin/writer');
-        // import allureWriter from "@shelex/cypress-allure-plugin/writer";

-        module.exports = (on, config) => {
-            on('file:preprocessor', webpackPreprocessor);
-            allureWriter(on, config);
-            return config;
-        };
-        ```

-        -   (After Cypress 10) use `defineConfig` and `setupNodeEvents` inside config.js\config.ts files:
+        -   use `defineConfig` and `setupNodeEvents` inside config.js\config.ts files:

         ```js
         const allureWriter = require('@shelex/cypress-allure-plugin/writer');